11/30/2006 AT 1:00 PM ET

 – Sean Green Deer Park, N.Y.

 You know, they all seem good when you re leaving the house.
 Frankly, the people that talk about your look–look at them!
 You re going, I know you re an expert, but I m not so sure about that ensemble!
-What is the greatest challenge you ve encountered as a working mother?

 – Allison Serafin, Houston